jbampton/dita-to-pdf-with-eclipse/README.md

 The Roadmap for this project is to make this into an easy to follow tutorial on how to build DITA-OT PDF plugins and publish your DITA content using Eclipse.

-I will be attempting to create a second vanilla DITA-OT plugin from some sample DITA files.
 The current 'info.debrief' plugin has been extracted from another open source project I worked on.
+The other 'sample' plugin is a vanilla plugin that i created online on a DITA-OT plugin customization site.

 Project Set Up, Build and Run.